longavailable/longavailable.github.io/_pages/projects.md

 # description:
 permalink: /projects/
 ---
+- # [Voronoi diagram for polygons]

+	Voronoi diagram for polygons is a tool to create a Voronoi diagram also known as Thiessen polygons for polygons.
+It's based on Shapely and GeoPandas.
+There are lots of tools to create a Voronoi diagram for points, for example Create Thiessen Polygons (Analysis) in ArcGIS Pro or ArcGIS Desktop, Voronoi Polygons in QGIS, or voronoi_diagram in Shapely.
+All of them are really cool.
+How about a Voronoi diagram for polygons?
+That's what this tool does.

 - # [adaptive-curvefitting]

 	Adaptive curvefitting is a tool to find potentially optimal models for your research data.
 It's based on [scipy], [numpy], and [matplotlib].